julianadiasvs/word/www/wp-content/plugins/wpforms-lite/readme.txt

 = Does WPForms include spam protection? =

-Yes, WPForms includes a spam "honeypot" which is enabled on all forms by default.
+Yes, WPForms includes spam proection which is enabled on all forms by default in the form settings.

 Additionally, Google reCAPTCHA is also supported and can be setup at WPForms > Settings > reCAPTCHA.